Investigations of strong cosmic censorship in 3-dimensional black strings: Strong Cosmic Censorship Conjecture in 3dBS

 where $\mathrm{Re}(m_{(\mathrm{SD},\omega=0)})$ is the real part of $m_{(\mathrm{SD},\omega=0)}$, ${\cal G}_{\mathrm{SD},\omega=0}$ is the residue of ${\cal G}_{\mathrm{in}}(\omega,m)$ at $m_{(\mathrm{SD},\omega=0)}$ and $\omega=0$, and

 In \cite{Dias:2019ery}, for the rotating BTZ, they obtained $\beta$ given by

 where $\triangle$ is the conformal dimension of the operator dual to the scalar field in the AdS/CFT correspondence and is determined by the mass of the scalar field and the boundary condition.
 Here, we apply the same scalar field mass $\mu$ for comparison.
-Taken the extremal limit $r_{-}/r_{+}\rightarrow1$ for a given mass $\mu$ in (\ref{eq:betabtz}), $\beta$ diverges, and the energy-momentum tensor of the scalar field is not integrable at the CH.
+Taken the extremal limit $r_{-}/r_{+}\rightarrow1$ for a given mass $\mu$, $\beta$ diverges in (\ref{eq:betabtz}).
 Thus, the SCC is badly violated in this limit independent of the given value of $\mu$.